eyal-lupu/KMS-AAD/README.md

 ```

 In practice the question if the above will boot successfully or not depends on your environment.
 As the process has to connect
 with AWS it requires the correct configuration to authenticate with AWS.
-If you environment is setup for that (for example
+If the environment is setup for that (for example
-the credentials are available via AWS\_ACCESS\_KEY\_ID and AWS\_SECRET\_ACCESS\_KEY or the default credentials file exists
+the credentials are available via AWS\_ACCESS\_KEY\_ID and AWS\_SECRET\_ACCESS\_KEY or the default credentials file exists)
-the above will work - otherwise the environment needs to be setup - see below about 'Authentication with AWS').
+the above will work, otherwise the environment needs to be setup - see https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html
+for some hints on how to do that.

-The port on which the server will listen will be 8080.
+By default this service will listen on port 8080.

 ### As a Docker Container
-For a successful execution as a Docker container the appropriate AWS credentials and region **must** be provided to the container.
+For a successful execution as a Docker container the appropriate AWS credentials and region must be provided to the container.
 One way
 is using environment variables as demonstrated below but there are better (and more secure) ways (i.e. mapping ~/.aws into your container
 as a volume).
-See https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html for more details
+See https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html for more details on AWS clients environment
+setup.

 ```shell
 [~eyal]$ docker run -d  -P --env AWS_ACCESS_KEY_ID=<replace> \
     --env AWS_SECRET_ACCESS_KEY=<replace> --env AWS_REGION=<replace>  \